 If your belongings fit into one of these set container sizes, you should be able to send them quickly and easily.
 If, however, you’re only sending a small number of items or you’re on a tight budget, you can choose to have them shipped with the belongings of other customers.

-Grouping is a great way to save money, but it can be a long process as you’ll need to wait until all of the available space is filled before the ship will leave.
+Grouping is a great way to save money, but it can be a long process.
+You’ll need to wait until all of the available space is filled before the ship leaves.

 Packing for shipping freight

 Shipping by sea differs from doing so by air in that some shipping companies will refuse to insure your belongings unless they have packed them.
 If this is the case with your chosen shipping company, you’ll need to factor this as an extra cost.
 On the bright side, having your items professionally packed should make them easier to unload at the other end and ensure there’s less chance of anything breaking.

 With most of Switzerland being easily accessible by road, it can make sense to use sea and/or road transport, especially if you’re moving from within Europe.
 For longer distances, do your sums as the combined cost of sea and road (including insurance for both parts of the journey) can add up.

 Using a relocation company: International movers for Switzerland

 Hiring a relocation company to manage your move will often cost more than arranging the individual parts yourself, but can also give you peace of mind that your belongings will make it safely and with the required paperwork (such as inventory lists and customs forms).